Why do we do assessment?

 What happens if I choose not to participate?

-All faculty who are teaching a Mason Core course that is approved for Global Understanding or Western Civilization/World History in Fall 2017 are expected to submit a minimal portfolio of course materials at the end of the semester: syllabus, one assignment prompt, and a random selection of student work for that assignment (3-5 samples).
+All faculty who are teaching a Mason Core course are expected to submit a minimal portfolio of course materials at the end of the scheduled semester: syllabus, one assignment prompt, and a random selection of student work for that assignment (3-5 samples).
 The requested materials are produced in the course, and require no additional work from the instructor.